A free 7 part course.

 The Goddess of Sovereignty is one of the most ancient archetypes found in the Celtic tradition.
 As well as embodying the abundance and prosperity of the land, she also has a strong connection to sacred wells, divine knowledge and horses.
-Figures such as Rhiannon and Epona both draw on this sovereignty archetype, and we find signs of her in the mythologies of other Indo-European cultures.
+Rhiannon, Epona and Macha, to name but a few, are all related through this deeper goddess.

 This free 7 part course explores the Sovereignty Goddess’ mythology as recorded in Celtic and Indo-European sources.
-Drawing on modern research and traditional lore, we will uncover the different strands that make up this ancient goddess’ story, one of the clearest expressions of the divine feminine in the Celtic tradition.
+Drawing on traditional lore and modern research, we will uncover the different threads that make up this ancient goddess’ story, one of the clearest expressions of the divine feminine in the Celtic tradition.

 Each part of the course contains a video lecture of 20-30 minutes, extensive notes, illustrations and references, as well as links to further reading.
-Each part also includes different types of questions for you to answer, helping you to remember the key facts and developing your own understanding of this important deity in Celtic mythology.
+Each part also includes different types of questions for you to answer, helping you to grasp the key facts and develop your own understanding of this important deity in Celtic mythology.

 You can follow this course at your own pace.
 It’s accompanied by series of emails to help you get the most out of it and give you additional information and sources.